 Tennessee Sports Betting – Everything You Need to Know

 Online sports betting apps are now live in Tennessee as of November 1st.
 Mobile sports betting is legal as long as you play at licensed sports betting operators and within the Tennessee border.
 You can sign-up and bet anywhere using your phone, tablet or on the operator’s website as long as you are over the age of 21.

-DraftKings Sportsbook, FanDuel Sportsbook, BetMGM, and Action 247 are the first 4 operators approved by the Sports Wagering Committee of the Tennessee Education Lottery.
+FanDuel Sportsbook, BetMGM, Draftkings Sportsbook, and Action 247 were the first four operators approved by the Sports Wagering Committee of the Tennessee Education Lottery.
 In March 2021, William Hill Sportsbook launched making it the fifth sportsbook in Tennessee and WynnBet is the sixth sportsbook launching in April.

 Live TN Sports Betting Apps July 2021